-Next Week - Sure Thing
+Next Week - It Wasn't Me

 To keep things simple, I've decided to base the following on the regular Scottish regiments as they were at the time of the Second World War.